steinwurf/waf/README.rst

 go and update the path in the IDE to the new location.

-To avoid this problem we propose to create a `build_symlinks` (controllable using the `--symlinks-path` option) folder in the root of the project containing symlinks to the named dependencies.
+To avoid this problem we propose to create a `build_symlinks` (controllable using the `--symlinks_path` option) folder in the root of the project containing symlinks to the named dependencies.

 For the previous example we would see the following in the `build_symlinks`